This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

-(b) the death or personal injury of any person;
+(a) the death or personal injury of any person;

-(c) loss of, or damage to, any property;
+(b) loss of, or damage to, any property;

-(c) To the extent permitted by Law, the operation of the apportionment of liability provisions in the Apportionment Legislation is excluded in relation to any and all claims, rights, obligations and liabilities arising under or in relation to these Terms or any Supply Contract, howsoever such claims, rights, obligations or liabilities are sought to be enforced; and
+(i) the operation of the apportionment of liability provisions in the Apportionment Legislation is excluded in relation to any and all claims, rights, obligations and liabilities arising under or in relation to the PO Contract, howsoever such claims, rights, obligations or liabilities are sought to be enforced; and

 (a) The Supplier must comply with Laws with respect to the requirement to hold workers compensation insurance, and hold:

-(i) liability insurance including public liability and product liability insurance, each for an amount not less than $20 million any one occurrence and, in respect of products liability, in the annual aggregate, or such other amount appropriate to the Supplier's activities, including loss of or damage to personal and real property of the relevant nbn Entity (including documents and records); and
+(i) liability insurance including public liability and product liability insurance, each for an amount not less than $20 million any one occurrence and, in respect of products liability, in the annual aggregate, or such other amount appropriate to the Supplier's activities, including loss of or damage to personal and real property of nbn (including documents and records); and

 (ii) professional indemnity insurance for an amount not less than $10 million for any one claim and in the annual aggregate, or such other amount as is appropriate to the Supplier's activities, for breach of professional duty whether incurred in contract, tort or otherwise by reason of any act, omission of the Supplier,

 (b) The Supplier must provide, on nbn's request, certificates of currency and such other evidence satisfactory to nbn of insurance coverage specified in this clause 20.

 (c) The Supplier must effect the insurance policies before starting to supply the Goods, Services and Work Products and maintain them until the PO Contract has terminated or expired, or as otherwise required by nbn.